gnzhoutian/mini_toolbox/docs/source/index.rst

-.. jjscm_tools documentation master file, created by sphinx-quickstart on Wed Dec  7 09:19:29 2022.
+.. mini_toolbox documentation master file, created by sphinx-quickstart on Sat Mar 23 22:19:29 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.